ucsb-cs148-w25/pj11-recipegenerator/README.md

 - **API Keys**: Make sure all required API keys are properly set in the `.env` file.
 - **Port Conflicts**: If port 8000 is already in use, you can specify a different port: `uvicorn main:app --reload --port 8001`.
 - **Expo Connection Issues**: Ensure your mobile device is on the same network as your development machine.

+# Deployment
+Instruction above is how you can run the app version.

+Here's the link to the live website: [recipeai.live](recipeai.live)